Bourton-on-the-Water Parish Council

 Each year the Council establishes its budget for the following financial year.
 As part of this exercise, the Council also sets its precept for the year ahead.
 This is the sum paid over to the Parish Council by each household as a proportion of the total annual Council Tax payment which is collected from residents by CDC.

-At its meeting on 9th January 2019, the Parish Council approved its budget and precept for the year 2019-20, the precept being the share of money each household pays to the Parish Council to help fund services and amenities provided by it (eg the local Cemeteries, play areas, allotment sites, Community Centre etc).
-In 2019-20 the Council approved a precept of £150,957; this money will be collected from the 1,817 contributing local households.
-This means that the amount of money a Band D household will pay in 2019-20 to the Parish Council to maintain its assets will be £83.07pa.
+At its meeting on 9th January 2020, the Parish Council approved its budget and precept for the year 2020-21, the precept being the share of money each household pays to the Parish Council to help fund services and amenities provided by it (eg the local Cemeteries, play areas, allotment sites, Community Centre etc).
+In 2020-21 the Council approved a precept of £162,261.
+This money will be collected from the 1,794 contributing local households.
+This means that the amount of money a Band D household will pay in 2020-21 to the Parish Council to maintain its assets will be £90.44 pa.
 This money will be collected by CDC for onward forwarding to the Parish Council, and the sum will be shown within the breakdown of taxes on each household’s annual Council Tax bill.

-The Council’s responsibilities continue to increase (for example, the Council is taking over responsibility for organising the hanging basket and Christmas displays following disbanding of the Chamber in 2018), however the Council is still very mindful of the difficult general financial climate and the challenges facing the many families in the district who are on low incomes.
-Whilst the precept has risen this year, the rise is partly offset by the increased number of contributing households and the fact that the Council lowered the precept last year in order to help keep household costs down.
-This year’s precept therefore represents an increase of £0.14p per week compared to the previous year’s charge, and it’s hoped this will still be seen as a reasonable and comparatively affordable rise.
+The Council’s responsibilities continue to increase (for example, the Council is taking over responsibility for organising the hanging baskets and Christmas displays following disbanding of the Chamber in 2018), however the Council is still very mindful of the difficult general financial climate and the challenges facing the many families in the district who are on low incomes.
+This year’s precept therefore represents an increase of £0.61 per month.

-The Council’s budget for 2019-20 makes provision for a number of projects (such as the hanging basket/Christmas displays, additional youth provision, a new dropped kerb, maintenance of new anti-speeding equipment etc).
-However, it also provides for funding a number of works that are required to maintain its assets (e.g. repairs to paving adjacent to the Village Green, replacement of the War Memorial boundary wall, further roof works at the Community Centre etc).
+The Council’s budget for 2020-21 makes provision for a number of projects (such as the hanging baskets/Christmas displays, additional youth provision, provision of new recreation equipment for the village, maintenance of anti-speeding equipment etc).
+However, it also provides for funding a number of works that are required to maintain its assets (e.g. War Memorial boundary wall, further roof works at the Community Centre etc).
 These are unavoidable maintenance costs which are the natural result of Council’s ownership of various assets around the village, many of which are in need of repair as a result of their age.

 Refer to CDC web-site for full details of all Council Tax payments for each local council in the Cotswold District.